Learn how to make unicorn cookies that are PERFECT for a fun holiday treat. Simple, easy, and delicious! The perfect Christmas cookie recipe!

 - gold edible glitter

-HOW TO MAKE UNICORN CHRISTMAS COOKIES
+HOW TO MAKE UNICORN CHRISTMAS COOKIES IN 4 EASY STEPS

-These unicorn cookies are so easy to make and being able to decorate cookies for Christmas is such a fun family bonding activity.
+These unicorn cookies are so easy to make, and being able to decorate cookies for Christmas is such a fun family bonding activity.

 STEP ONE: MIX INGREDIENTS

 Preheat your oven to 350 degrees.
-Cream the sugar and coconut oil then add egg and vanilla extract, mixing until combined.
+Cream the sugar and coconut oil, then add egg and vanilla extract, mixing until combined.
 Set aside.

 Sift together the flour and baking powder into a second bowl.